team-approx-bayes/team-approx-bayes.github.io/_pages/research.md

 # Blog
 This blog provides a medium for our researchers to present their recent research findings, insights and updates.
-The posts in the blog are written with a general audience in mind and provide an accessible introduction to our research.
+The posts in the blog are written with a general audience in mind and aim to provide an accessible introduction to our research.

 {% assign posts = site.posts %}
 {% assign entries_layout = page.entries_layout | default: 'list' %}